lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab6-node-and-dapr-async/readme.md

     value: "false"
 ```

 Note: the name is the same as before (*pubsub*).
 The type is changed, from pubsub.redis to pubsub.kafka.
 And the metadata for this type is Kafka specific - and indicates the brokers in the Kafka-cluster.
+Note: see [Dapr Docs](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-apache-kafka/) for all settings

 Our code - in `app.js` and `front-app.js` - does not need to know about this change in Pub/Sub provider.
 These modules communicate with the sidecars in generic pub/sub terms - without specific reference to Kafka or Redis.
 Before we can run the code, we need to make that the topic that the code expects to be dealing with - *names* - exists on the Kafka Cluster.